thrivingagsystems/thrivingagsystems.github.io/_outreach-engagement/outreach-project-1.md

 date-added: 2020-12-24T05:00:00.000+00:00

 ---
 The research behind this outreach aims to generate an understanding of best practices to guide agri-environmental problem solving among agricultural producers, technical assistance providers promoting environmental goals, and other stakeholders.
-Research results will help inform field staff from USDA's Natural Resources Conservation Service (NRCS), soil and water conservation districts, university extension programs, non-profits, and private consultants on how to effectively engage with farmers across the Chesapeake Bay region.
+Research results will help inform field staff from USDA's Natural Resources Conservation Service (NRCS), soil and water conservation districts, university extension programs, non-profits, and private consultants on how to effectively engage with farmers across the Chesapeake Bay watershed.